pymodbus-dev/pymodbus/pymodbus/repl/client/README.md

 ```

-To Send broadcast requests, use `--broadcast-support` and send requests with unit id as `0`.
+To Send broadcast requests, use `--broadcast-support` and send requests with slave id as `0`.
 `write_coil`, `write_coils`, `write_register`, `write_registers` are supported.

 ```